-On July 15th Tahiti, Bora Bora, Mo’orea and other French Polynesian islands will reopen to tourists from all countries.
+On July 15th Tahiti, Bora Bora, Mo’orea and other French Polynesian islands reopened to tourists from all countries.
 Then, due to a change in the epidemiological situation, they re-closed early 2021 for a few months.

 Countries That Can Travel To Tahiti and Bora Bora (French Polynesia):

 Starting on July 15th, tourists from any country worldwide may enter Tahiti and Bora Bora with NO isolation period.

 However, there are still some health and safety protocols and requirements the French Polynesian government are asking of visitors.
 They include:

 - Wearing a mask during the inbound flight